Cookies in Google Analytics

 The __utma cookie is a persistent cookie that expires in two years.
 With each new visit, the expiration date is refreshed.

-The expiration time can be customized for each site.
-Our code generator tool can automatically customize that code.
+The expiration time can be customized in the tracking code.

 The __utmb cookie is a persistent cookie that expires in 30 minutes.
 Each pageview refreshes it.